 This version was inspired by springtime.

-The trees are lush, the flowers are in bloom, and the scent of fresh-cut grass is in the air.
+The trees are lush, the flowers are in bloom, and the scent of freshly cut grass is in the air.
 About this, I couldn’t be more excited.
 My way of celebrating is by making a simple, light pasta with green peas – one of the only green things I’d eat as a kid.
 Sorry mom.

 This sauce is thick and creamy with tons of parmesan-pesto flavor, yet remains light.
 The veggie stock adds a nice savory boost that pairs perfectly with any pasta.
-I chose linguini as it’s my favorite canoodle, but any shape will do.
+I chose linguine as it’s my favorite canoodle, but any shape will do.

 How is there no blending or pureeing required?
 I add the flour and whisk it with the olive oil and garlic BEFORE I add any liquid.
 Then a spatula helps mash everything together so I can forgo any blending.